thisdougb/thisdougb.github.io/_posts/2019-09-07-deduce-your-way-to-devops-tooling.md

 > _Imperative approach_: You go out for your own lunch.
 You buy the sandwich first and then the coffee, because you know this ensures the coffee will still be hot when you get back to your desk.
 You deliberately ordered the path to the end state.

-On the other side, operational tasks are those where you generally do care about how things are done.
+On the other hand, operational tasks are those where you generally do care about how things are done.
 Perhaps there is an operational task to test that a database backup can be restored.
 This would be done with an imperative tool, through an ordered series of state changes.
-If you imagine a 'restore testing' run-book, you have to complete each step to get to the end state.

 #### Deduce The Tooling Paradigm
-Tool choice should be guided by reasoning, and we take the first choice here.
+Tool choice should be guided by reason, and we take the first choice here.
-Our goal with DevOps is all about reducing friction around the tasks we do.
+Our goal with DevOps is all about reducing the degree of friction in the tasks we do.
 We can summarise the task list and give a sense of the person-hours required.

 The following numbers are based on a fictitious 20-dev web company, using Agile.

 | | Infrastructure Tasks | Operational Tasks |